asungur/LS_backend/rb130/study_notes.md

   * **Rubygems** are packages of code that you can download, install, and use in your Ruby programs or from the command line.

 We use `bundle exec` to deal with the conflict between the gem versions in use and `Gemfile.lock` versioning info. `bundle exec` will make sure that the gems specified in the Gemfile are available to our program.

+**Gemfile** includes:

+  * Where should Bundler look for RubyGems that it needs to install.
+We provide this by typingin `source 'https://rubygems.org'`
+  * Optional gemspec file.
+An actual gemspec file is prefixed with the project name such as `test_prohect.gemspec`
+  * What version of Ruby that we need, by typing in `ruby '2.2.0'`
+  * What RubyGem(s) does our program use? for instance, `gem 'minitest-reporters', '~> 1.1'`
+ After we create a `Gemfile` the `bundle install` command scans and install all dependencies.
+It also creates a `Gemfile.lock` that contains all the dependency information